heathermortensen/ecmc_repo/SeleniumFramework/README.md

 [ ] TO DO: Mention the Dynamic web elements (@id = city_76, city_3, etc) here.

 We create 3 tests.
-Each test is written in a separate class file at the following location inside Eclipse: /SeleniumFramework/src/test/java/myTests
+Each test is written in a separate file at the following location inside Eclipse: /SeleniumFramework/src/test/java/myTests

 ![Location of the test files](./images/testFilesLocation.png)